encode/starlette/docs/middleware.md

 - It's not possible to use `BackgroundTasks` with `BaseHTTPMiddleware`.
 Check [#1438](https://github.com/encode/starlette/issues/1438) for more details.
 - Using `BaseHTTPMiddleware` will prevent changes to [`contextlib.ContextVar`](https://docs.python.org/3/library/contextvars.html#contextvars.ContextVar)s from propagating upwards.
 That is, if you set a value for a `ContextVar` in your endpoint and try to read it from a middleware you will find that the value is not the same value you set in your endpoint (see [this test](https://github.com/encode/starlette/blob/621abc747a6604825190b93467918a0ec6456a24/tests/middleware/test_base.py#L192-L223) for an example of this behavior).

+To overcome these limitations, use [pure ASGI middleware](#pure-asgi-middleware), as shown below.

 ## Pure ASGI Middleware

-It is possible to implement ASGI middleware using the [`ASGI` interface](https://asgi.readthedocs.io/en/latest/) directly.
+The [ASGI spec](https://asgi.readthedocs.io/en/latest/) makes it possible to implement ASGI middleware using the ASGI interface directly, as a chain of ASGI applications that call into the next one.
 In fact, this is how middleware classes shipped with Starlette are implemented.

-This provides greater control over behavior as well as an alternative approach in case the limitations of `BaseHTTPMiddleware` are a problem.
+This lower-level approach provides greater control over behavior and enhanced interoperability across frameworks and servers.
+It also overcomes the [limitations of `BaseHTTPMiddleware`](#limitations).

 ### Writing pure ASGI middleware